-[Coronavirus] EU leaders look for 'exit strategies' as infections slow
+[Coronavirus] EU leaders seek 'exit strategies' as infections slow

 The quarantine will officially expire on 13 April, but it is expected soon to be extended until the end of the month.

-Likewise, France also reported the slowing down of both its daily death toll and new cases, although the figures have been disrupted by a massive spike in the number of previously-unreported deaths, especially in nursing homes.
+Likewise, France also reported on Sunday the slowing down of both its daily death toll and new cases, although the figures have been disrupted by a massive spike in the number of previously-unreported deaths, especially in nursing homes.

 On 2 and 2 April, the French government added to the national totals some 1,416 deaths and 17,827 such additional cases.